kuiper2000/tropical-dynamics/_sources/Variability/ENSO.md

 (6)+(7) The enhanced westerly during the El Nino year also suppresses the equatorial upwelling by Ekman pumping. (i.e., Ekman feedback)

-(8)+(9) On the other hand, the deepened thermocline also make it harder to bring cold water below the thermocline (i.e., thermocline feedback).
+(8)+(9) On the other hand, the deepened thermocline also makes it harder to bring cold water below the thermocline (i.e., thermocline feedback).

+Considering all of these processes as a whole is the well-known recharge-discharge oscillator.
+One should notice, that the existence of oscillation should involve at least one negative feedback